tarikly/Binance-Futures-Signals/README.md

 *[Note about Heroku](#note-about-heroku)

 # String Session Telegram Bot
-If using on Heroku or DigitalOcean, generate the session string using a telegram bot, such as https://t.me/StarkStringGenBot (opção Telethon) or another one of your choice
+If using on Heroku or DigitalOcean, generate the session string using a telegram bot, such as https://t.me/StarkStringGenBot (option Telethon) or another one of your choice

 Another alternative is https://www.youtube.com/watch?v=nIgFYfxuIkg